 An interesting study by Chase et al. (2013) found that goal setting alone did not affect students grade point averages (GPAs) across a semester.
 However, it did when they provided training in values clarification alongside goal setting.
 Furthermore, clarifying values before setting goals also significantly reduced the dropout rate of these students the following semester (Chase et al., 2013).

 3. A willingness to work hard and persevere

 “There is absolutely no limit to what plain, ordinary people can accomplish if they’re given the opportunity and the encouragement and the incentive to do their best.
 It takes risk, hard work, knowing where you want to go and being willing to do what it takes to get there.” — Sam Walton

-Professor Angela Duckworth studied the students at West Point Military Academy over some years and tried to determine which ones made it through to graduation.
-She was aware that each cadet admitted to West Point was intelligent, physically fit and had excellent grades and test scores.
-She was also cognizant that nearly 6% of the cadets dropped out during the first seven weeks (Beast Barracks training), and one-fifth dropped out before graduation.
+Professor Angela Duckworth studied the students at West Point Military Academy over some years and determined which ones made it through to graduation.
+She knew that each cadet admitted to West Point was intelligent, physically fit, with excellent grades and test scores.
+However, she was also cognizant that nearly 6% of the cadets dropped out during the first seven weeks (Beast Barracks training), and one-fifth dropped out before graduation.

 Eventually, Duckworth identified two qualities that were more predictive than anything else for determining which students made it to the end: 1. passion and 2. perseverance.
 Together, they make up a quality known as grit.
 People who score high in grit are much more likely to put in the effort required, do whatever it takes and persist until they succeed.
 She has since found that grit is a great predictor of success in other areas too.